mxsdev/LocalSandbox/README.md

 ```

 > [!NOTE]
-> As is demonstrated by this example, the subscription id is provided as the bearer token for authentication.
-The subscription id will always be created automatically if it does not exist yet.
+> As the example demonstrates, the subscription id is provided as the bearer token for authentication.
+The subscription will always be created automatically if one does not yet exist.

 ## Features and Roadmap